 Mineral Mountain Resources Ltd. (the "Company") was incorporated on September 1, 2006 under the laws of British Columbia, Canada and maintains its head office at Suite 401, 1195 West Broadway, Vancouver, British Columbia, Canada, V6H 3X5.
 Its registered office is located at Suite 2300, 550 Burrard Street, Vancouver, British Columbia, Canada, V6C 2B5.
 The Company is engaged in the acquisition, exploration, and development of mineral properties in North America.
-The Company's common shares are listed on the TSX Venture Exchange (TSX-V) under the symbol "MNRLF".
+The Company's common shares are listed on the TSX Venture Exchange (TSX-V) under the symbol "MMV", on the OTCQX under the symbol "MNRLF", and on the Frankfurt Stock Exchange under the symbol "M8M".